ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 having two columns, :code:`record_id` and :code:`cluster_id`,
 and :code:`record_id` must be unique.

-The label on the arrow indicates the data specification that the data must follow (this label is implicitly applied to any slots it is connected to).
+The label on the arrow (e.g., "raw datasets" or "clusters") indicates the data specification that the data must follow (this label is implicitly applied to any slots it is connected to).
 The actual description of the data specification is not included in the diagram;
 that will be listed in text below it.